fixyldev/LastDeathLocation/README.md

 ## 📥 Download
 [<img src="https://github.com/fixyldev/fixyldev/blob/main/download/modrinth.svg" height="80">](https://modrinth.com/datapack/last-death-location)

-## 🗒️ Description [Deprecated]
+## 🗒️ Description
-This **datapack** for Minecraft Java Edition gives you the possibility to display your "Last Death Location" after death in the chat.
-It displays the **coordinates**, the **dimension (mod compatible)** and creates a particle cuboid.
-The gamerule "doImmediateRespawn" must be disabled.
-If not, it will be disabled during installation and re-enabled after uninstallation.
-This datapack is somewhat a **cheat**, so be sure you want to use it.
-Otherwise use the Recovery Compass (vanilla item) instead of the datapack.
+"Last Death Location" is a datapack for Minecraft Java Edition that allows users to view recent death locations.
+These locations can be accessed via the menu.
+The history in the menu can store up to 16 recent deaths.
+The datapack also offers several options to customize the user's experience.
+As there is no need for a "Recovery Compass" to view the last death location, some may consider this datapack as a form of **cheat**.

 ## ⌨️ Commands
-### Users:
-- `/trigger -deathlocation` displays your last death location
+- `/trigger -deathlocation`: Displays your most recent death location.
-- `/trigger -deathhistory` displays your death history
+- `/trigger -deathhistory`: Shows your death history.
-- `/trigger -deathsettings` displays the settings menu
+- `/trigger -deathsettings`: Opens the settings menu.
-- `/trigger -deathmenu` displays the datapack-wide menu
+- `/trigger -deathmenu`: Opens the datapack-wide menu.

-### Operators:
+## 🚀 Functions
-- `/function ldl:_clear_histories` clears the death history of every player
+- `/function ldl:_clear_histories`: Clears the death history for all players.
-- `/function ldl:_reset_settings` resets the settings of ever player (restore default values)
+- `/function ldl:_reset_settings`: Resets the settings for all players (restores default values).
-- `/function ldl:_remove_cuboids` removes every cuboid currently being chunk-loaded
+- `/function ldl:_remove_cuboids`: Removes all currently chunk-loaded cuboids.
-- `/function ldl:_uninstall` removes every scoreboard, data storage and loaded entities of the datapack
+- `/function ldl:_uninstall`: Removes all scoreboards, data storage, and loaded entities of the datapack.

 ## 📷 Gallery [Deprecated]
 ![Message for Overworld Death](images/overworld.png?raw=true)